 This is why relying on only plant-based sources to get your omega-3 (ALA) supply is a very inefficient health strategy.
 You would do better if you supply your omega-3s directly from marine animal sources, like krill oil.

 From the time of your pregnancy through your child's later life, omega-3 fats DHA and EPA have a radically important role in her brain health and other functions.
 I recommend supplementing with krill oil before and during pregnancy, and while you breastfeed.
 Babies receive DHA through your breast milk, so continuing breastfeeding through the first year will give your child a great headstart for health and success.

 As soon as your child can safely swallow a capsule, she can start taking a high-quality krill oil supplement, which should be kid-sized or about half the size of a regular capsule.
 The supplement should also be odor-free, making it easy and palatable for children to swallow.

 Make sure that you and your children get the right type of omega-3 fats.
-Go for a pollution-free, eco-friendly, and highly sustainable source, like krill oil.
+Go for a pollution-free, eco-friendly, and highly sustainable animal food source, like krill oil.
 The good news is that krill oil appears to work at a lower dose, and this results in major cost savings, making it more affordable than fish oil.